robsalsa/Java-Related-Stuff/README.md

-# Java-Related-Stuff
+# Simple Java Programs
-A bunch of Java Projects that I made through my time in college
+A bunch of Java Projects that I made using IDE Eclipse (Java).
+The reason that they are here is because my IDE stopped working one day and I now have them here.
+Nothing special about these programs.